Paul-Dempsey/pachde1/dev-notes/imagine-notes.md

 How to position initial read head?
 Click may be too coarse.
 Right click head for precise numeric x/y coordinates?

 Allow scrub always (drag on read head).

+While it isn't really a design goal to be a very sophisticated interpreter of images, consider providing _some_ image processing to enhance the musical usefulness of the output.

+- "smart blur" to smooth + enhance edges

+   This could be the most direct way to improve the musical usefulness of the module

+- "Posterize" the image might be another way to do the combined smoothing + edges.

+- downsample large images

+  Apparent speed of the traversal is dependent on image size, becuase speed is in terms of pixels/time, and the image is scaled to fit the constrained size of a module.

 Parameters: